Use these clever tips and tricks to give any room in your a home a brand new look without blowing the budget.

 Oh, how I would love to always be able to just run to the store anytime I want something for my home.
 Who doesn’t love instant gratification?
 Pardon my grammar, but that ain’t gonna happen at my house!

-When I found myself wanting a sofa table in my family room, I knew that finding one in the style and length that I wanted would be pretty pricey.
-So…Pookie and I put our heads together and built one.
+So…the hubs and I put our heads together and built them.
 And you know what?
 That feeling of accomplishment was waaay more gratifying than if I had run to a furniture store or if I had ordered something online – not to mention, we saved a ton!

 EMBRACE SHOPPING AT THRIFT STORES, AUCTIONS, CONSIGNMENT SHOPS OR YARDSALES